edvinpontuslarsson/hbg-works-kodtest/README.md

 ## Instructions

-### Server setup

-To migrate tables to database
-`docker-compose exec php php /var/www/html/artisan migrate`

-`docker-compose run artisan config:cache`

-To autogenerate file
-`docker-compose run artisan make:model <ModelName> --migration`

-`docker-compose run artisan make:controller <ControllerName> --api`

-`docker-compose up`

-`docker-compose up -d --build site`

-`docker-compose run artisan key:generate`

-`docker-compose run --rm composer install`

 ### Sensitive environment variables

-You are recommended to change all passwords and other sensitive environment variables in the root directory's docker-compose.yml file as well as in the server/.env file.
+You are encouraged to change all passwords and other sensitive environment variables in the root directory's docker-compose.yml file as well as in the server/.env file.

 You could have the sensitive variables in docker-compose.yml in a .env file.
 Then add .env to .gitignore for all directories.

 ### Run with Docker